 Tennessee Volunteers vs. South Carolina Gamecocks Complete Game Preview

-Spread: South Carolina by 7.5 according to Sportsbook.com
+Spread: South Carolina by 8 points, according to Oddsshark.com.

 Tennessee Keys to Victory